PromptQuorumPromptQuorum

 How much faster are cloud agents vs local agents?

 Cloud agents: ~1 sec per reasoning step.
-Local agents: ~3–5 sec per step (depends on model size).
-Local adds latency but eliminates API costs.
+Local agents: ~3–5 sec per step depending on model size and hardware.
+Local inference adds latency but eliminates API costs and keeps all data on your own hardware.

 Can local agents access the internet?